Sick British boy arrives for treatment in Prague from Spain

 The boy arrived with his parents at Prague's Motol Hospital, one of the EU member country's top health facilities, on Monday afternoon, a Reuters cameraman on the scene said.

-He is due to receive a series of 30 sessions of proton beam radiotherapy under full anesthesia at the newly built Proton Therapy Center (PTC) across town.
+He is due to receive a series of 30 sessions of proton beam radiotherapy under full anaesthesia at the newly built Proton Therapy Centre (PTC) across town.

 Doctors first had to make sure the cancer had not spread through the spine before confirming the treatment plan, he said.
 They have been in touch with British and Spanish colleagues, he said.

-The center specializes in a type of radiological cancer treatment used for certain types of tumors, which doctors there say has fewer undesirable side effects than some other treatments.
+The centre specialises in a type of radiological cancer treatment used for certain types of tumours, which doctors there say has fewer undesirable side effects than some other treatments.

 Ashya's family have said they left England because they wanted him to receive a different type of treatment, prompting questions about whether the British police overreacted in launching a Europe-wide manhunt.